Libby Mesothelioma Lawyer

+Contact a Libby mesothelioma lawyer for legal advice if you’ve been diagnosed with mesothelioma or have questions about your rights.
 Libby was home to W.R.
 Grace vermiculite mines that operated for years.
-The mine also contained asbestos and poisoned area residents and workers in vermiculite facilities around the country.
-Contact a Libby mesothelioma lawyer for legal advice if you’ve encountered asbestos-contaminated vermiculite or local contamination.
+The mine also contained asbestos and poisoned area residents and workers in vermiculite facilities nationwide.

 If you or someone you love suffers from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for significant compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the experienced mesothelioma lawyers in Libby, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.